Interstate matches in Australian rules football: State league representative matches (1990–present)

 With the expansion of the Australian Football League into a national club competition, the individual state leagues from which interstate teams had been selected became second tier, reserves and feeder competitions.
 State leagues have competed against one another in representative contests since the early 1990's.
 These matches are league representative rather than state of origin, as players represent the league in which they presently participate.

-Results (Men's football)
+Results (men's)

 Bold text indicates the home team.